WHITEHAWK & WILDLIFE CONSERVATION

 Ethical Birding

 For us at Whitehawk, the protection of birds and their habitat is a top priority.
 We are dedicated to organizing unique, rewarding, memorable tours centered on bird and wildlife observation, while keeping any disturbance to a minimum.
 In particular, we do not visit Harpy or Crested Eagle nests when they are in the courtship, nest-building, and incubation stages, and well as within the first few weeks after hatching.
 With the popularity of these birds, high human traffic to nest sites during these sensitive stages can easily cause undue stress on the birds and cause them to abandon the nest site.
 We avoid this at all costs.
 Our aim is to ensure the well-being of these (and all) the birds, to the best of our ability.
-In addition to this, our guides use discretion with the use of playbacks, and overall to minimize our presence and impact on these wild birds, while still being able to enjoy and photograph the wildlife we encounter.
+In addition to this, our guides use discretion with the use of playbacks.
+We aim to minimize our impact on these wild birds, while still being able to enjoy and photograph the wildlife we encounter.

 Reducing Single-use Plastics